paawak/paawak.github.io/_posts/2021-01-05-google-authentication-with-react-js-typescript.md

 Today, we will see how to integrate *Google Authentication* with a front-end application written in ReactJS, Typescript combination.

 # Application flow
 We would be building a mock Library software, where people can login to add and browse books.
 This would be secured with Google Authentication.
-This is how the initial screen would look like:
+This is how the login screen would look like:

 ![Google login screen](../assets/2021/01/library-ui-google-login.png)